volab/IoT_EPS/_1_userDoc/source/hardDev.rst

 I checked IO0 (D3) used to flash the component is connect to BP3

-At the begin of the setup I add a delay during this delay i drive the built-in LED for 1s and the rest of this application and it solves the problem !
+At the begin of the setup I add a delay during this delay i drive the built-in LED for 1s and it solves the problem !
 Very strange behavior !

 ==========================
 Real time calendar clock